-Arthritis Foundation Help Line 1-800-283-7800 (toll-free) with your doctor, you can determine the best approach to managing your OA.
+Arthritis Foundation Help Line 1-844-571-HELP (toll-free)

 Physical activity and weight management are two of the most important and beneficial ways to manage OA.
 Simple activities like taking a walk regularly can help reduce pain.
 It is recommended that everyone gets at least 150 minutes of moderate exercise each week.
 Physical activity, along with a balanced diet, can help you maintain a healthy weight.